-This article will be broken into different sections and contain links to different kinds of paperwork that are printable for us and reference for WW2 reenacting.
+This article will be broken into different sections and contain links to different kinds of paperwork that are printable for us and references for WW2 reenacting.

 Print it off and then flip it so it lines up.
 The color is a yellow-cream.
 The size should come out to be 4.5in wide by 3.5in long.